writetome51/get-grouped-by-properties/README.md

-# getGroupedByProperties()
+# getGroupedByProperties(<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;properties,<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;objects<br>): Array<any[]>
-## getGroupedByProperties(properties, objects): Array<Object[]>

-Returns <b>objects</b> separated into groups (sub-arrays).
-Each group will contain objects with
+Returns `objects` separated into groups (sub-arrays).
+Each group will contain
-matching values of every property listed in <b>properties</b>.
+objects with matching values of every property listed in `properties`.

+The `properties` can each contain dot-notation, i.e, `'property.subproperty.subsubproperty'`.
-The order you list the <b>properties</b> matters.
-The first property performs the initial sort, and
+The order you list the `properties` matters.
+It influences the order the groups
-all objects are separated into groups by that property.
-All subsequent properties separate
-the groups into smaller, more specific groups.
-Each property in <b>properties</b> can contain dot-notation ( i.e,  `'property.subproperty.subsubproperty'` ).
+are returned in.

-Note:  When using this function you have to take some care with the 'number' data type.
+Note:  When using this function you have to take some care with the 'number'
-If you're grouping by a property whose value is a number, make sure its type is
+data type.
+If you're grouping by a property whose value is a number, make sure
-'number' in all <b>objects</b>.
-If some are a type different from 'number' you'll get an error.
+its type is 'number' in all `objects`.
+If some are a type different from 'number' you'll
+get an error.

 ## Examples
 ```